Hendy/umbraco-look/README.md

 For each Umbraco node, Look will index the following data:

-A text field - used to store all text associated with a node, and as the source for a text highlight.
+A text field - used to store all text associated with a node and as the source for a text query (and any extracted text highlight fragments).
 A tags field - used to store a collection of string tags assocated with a node.
 A date field - used to associate a date with a node (defaults to the node.UpdatedDate).
 A name field - used to associate a name with a node (defaults to the node.Name).
 A location field - used to store a latitude & longitude associated with a node (defaults to null).

-No configuration files need to be changed, as Look will hook into the default Umbraco External index and searcher (if it exists), although if you prefer to use a different indexers and/or searchers then the following appSetting keys can be set in the web.config:
+No configuration files need to be changed as Look will hook into the default Umbraco External indexer and searcher (if they exist), although if you prefer to use a different indexer and/or searcher then the following appSetting keys can be set in the web.config:

 	<appSettings>
 		<add key="Our.Umbraco.Look.IndexerName" value="MyIndexer" />
 		<add key="Our.Umbraco.Look.SearcherName" value="MySearcher" />
 	</appSettings>

-To configure the indexing behaviour there are static methods on the _LookIndexService_ class which accept functions returning the typed value to be indexed (all are optional).
+To configure the indexing behaviour there are static methods on the _LookIndexService_ class which accept functions taking a parameter of IPublishedContent and returning the typed value to be indexed (all are optional).

 Eg.